bixb922/crank-organ/doc-software/README.md

 # 11. General configuration

 The configuration parameters explained in detail on the configuration page.
-After changing and saving a new configuration, please reboot the microcontroller.

 ![Configuration](general_configuration.jpg)